-- 8.5.
-At the promotor's request the Board for Doctorates can appoint a copromotor and an external adviser instead of a third copromotor.
+- 8.5 At the promotor's request the Board for Doctorates can appoint a copromotor and/or an external adviser instead of a third (co)promotor.
 The copromotor appointed must be an employee at TU Delft or an institute of higher education with which TU Delft as an institution has a cooperation agreement.
 Anyone who has been awarded a doctorate, is a member of the academic staff, has specific expertise in the scientific area to which the doctoral dissertation relates and does not have the ius promovendi can be appointed as copromotor.
 Anyone who is an expert in the scientific area of the doctoral dissertation, or a part thereof, can be appointed as an external adviser.
-The appointed copromotor and the external adviser appointed as necessary must also be involved in the daily supervision of the doctoral candidate. - 8.6.
-If there are several intended promotors or copromotors, they will appoint one of their number as coordinator who will be responsible for communication with the doctoral candidate, the faculty and University Graduate School, the Board for Doctorates and other parties involved, such as fellow promotors and copromotors and insofar as it concerns issues relating to the Doctoral Regulations.
-In that case, the term promotor in these Regulations should be interpreted as 'corresponding promotor'.
-In the event of a difference of opinion between the various promotors (or intended promotors), the Board for Doctorates will act as it sees fit in the matter. - 8.7.
-The Board for Doctorates will appoint the promotor and possibly also the copromotor and the external adviser after a Go decision (to proceed with the Doctoral Programme), as stipulated in Article 7, has been made. - 8.8.
-The Board for Doctorates may decide not to appoint the (co)promotor or external adviser, or to remove an appointed (co)promotor or external adviser from their positions in the event of serious neglect of their duties and responsibilities.
+The appointed copromotor or the external adviser must also be involved in the daily supervision of the doctoral candidate. - 8.6 If there are several intended promotors or copromotors, they will appoint one of them as coordinator.
+The coordinator is responsible for communication with the doctoral candidate, the Faculty Graduate School, the University Graduate School, the Board for Doctorates and other parties involved, such as fellow promotors and copromotors, in so far it concerns issues related to the Doctoral Regulations.
+The term promotor in these Regulations should be interpreted as 'corresponding promotor' and signifies the coordinating (co)promotor.
+In the event of a difference of opinion between the various promotors (or intended promotors), the Board for Doctorates will act as it sees fit. - 8.7 The Board for Doctorates will appoint the promotor and possibly also the copromotor and the external adviser after a Go decision has been made (to proceed with the Doctoral Programme), as stipulated in Article 7. - 8.8 The Board for Doctorates may decide not to appoint the (co)promotor or external adviser, or to remove an appointed (co)promotor or external adviser from their positions in the event of serious neglect of their duties and responsibilities.
 Prior to the decision referred to, the Board will give the (co)promotor or external adviser involved the opportunity to present their case.
 At the request of a (co)promotor, the Board for Doctorates can also remove a (co)promotor or external adviser from their positions.